nmenant/Intro-Docker-lab-F5-ISCFY17/docs/labs/lab2.rst

 Bonus Activity
 --------------

 Rebuild mycontainer to run using the php:7-apache image.
 PHP 5.6 is also approaching end-of-life and PHP 7 is the most recent version!
+Do not delete the image mycontainer:5.6